visitbytrain.info

 www.plymrail.co.uk

 Bus 21/21A from Royal Parade (½ mile from Rail Station) to McDonalds, immediately after the Marsh Mills roundabout, then ¼ mile walk.
-About 15 minutes journey, M-S every 10 minutes, Sun every 15 minutes.
+About 15 minutes journey, Daily every 10-15 minutes.
 Plymouth PlusBus tickets are valid for this journey.
 Operated by Plymouth Citybus.

 Saltram NT by bus then 1 mile